Funding and Financial Information

 Students should be aware that fellowships and awards from external sources each have unique terms and conditions that you should take time to understand.
 Questions on external fellowships can be directed to the Office of Fellowships and Funding Resources.

-The following are some sources of information on external funding:
+Additional source of information on external funding:

 - The Grants Information Collection (GIC) on the 2nd Floor of Memorial Library